Installing and Enabling Python

 2. Create a Python Environment for BV

-Note that the installed Python version will be newer (likely 3.8 or higher) than the version (3.6) currently supported by BrainVoyager.
-This is no problem since miniconda allows us to create environments that may have different versions of Python.
+Note that the installed Python version may be newer (likely 3.9 or higher) than the versions (3.6, 3.8) currently supported by BrainVoyager.
+This is no problem since miniconda allows us to create environments using different versions of Python than in the base environment.
 Now open a Terminal window (macOS, Linux) or open the 'Anaconda Prompt (Miniconda3)' Prompt from the Windows Start menu and type the following from the active base environment:

 > conda update conda

-This command is executed just to ensure that the package manager conda is up-to-data.
-Now we create an environment containing Python 3.6 (required for BV) as well as basic data science libraries:
+This command is executed just to ensure that the package manager 'conda' is up-to-data.
+Now we create an environment containing Python 3.8 (and/or 3.6) as well as basic data science libraries required by BrainVoyager:

 3. Add TensorFlow to Enable DNN Segmentator

-To install TensorFlow (TF) into our created environment, we first need to activate it:
+To install TensorFlow (TF) into our created Python environment, we first need to activate it:

 pipto install TensorFlow (the first line just ensures that 'pip' is up-to-date):